3mdeb/conferences/2023-qubesos-summit-trenchboot-aem-status.md

 - Hardware used for testing
     + Dell OptiPlex 9010 SFF (Intel Ivybridge, TPM 1.2)
-    + dev-build of Dasharo with TXT and SeaBios
+    + Dev-build of Dasharo with TXT and SeaBios

 .center.image-30[![](/img/tb_aem_optiplex.png)]